 Invoice Factoring for Distribution Companies

 Factor Finders partners with distributors to resolve working capital shortages.
 We offer distributors factoring services and Letters of Credit to boost your organization’s growth.
 Your existing invoices serve as collateral, and our funding decisions are based on the credit worthiness of your customers.
 When working with Factor Finders, you can look forward to a speedy application process followed by initial funding in about 5 business days.
 Ongoing fundings happen within 24 hours.
-Instead of analyzing your financial history, we check your customer’s credit rating.
+Instead of analyzing your financial history and credit past, accounts receivable factoring is based on the credit history of your customers.
 No up-front fees or monthly minimums are required.
 Your receivable credit lines can range from $5,000 to $10 million.

 Distributors Benefit from Accounts Receivable Factoring